Game Boy Advance Architecture

 Pairs of charblocks found in VRAM.

-GBA’s tiles are strictly 8x8 pixel bitmaps, they can use 16 colours (4 bpp) or 256 colours (8 bpp).
+GBA’s tiles are still 8 x 8 pixel bitmaps, but they can now use either 16 colours (4 bpp) or 256 colours (8 bpp).
 4 bpp tiles consume 32 bytes, while 8 bpp ones take 64 bytes.

-Tiles can be stored anywhere in VRAM, however, the PPU wants them grouped into charblocks: A region of 16 KB.
-Each block is reserved for a specific type of layer (background and sprites) and programmers decide where each charblock starts.
-This can result in some overlapping which, as a consequence, enables two charblocks to share the same tiles.
+Tiles can be stored anywhere in VRAM.
+However, the PPU expects them to be grouped into charblocks - continuous regions of 16 KB.
+Each charblock is reserved for a specific type of layer (either background or sprites), and programmers decide where each charblock begins.
+This can result in some overlapping, which in turn enables two charblocks to share the same tiles.

 Due to the size of a charblock, up to 256 8 bpp tiles or 512 4 bpp tiles can be stored per block.
-Up to six charblocks are allowed, which combined require 96 KB of memory: The exact amount of VRAM this console has.
+Overall, up to six charblocks can be allocated, which combined require 96 KB of memory - the exact amount of VRAM this console has.

-Only four charblocks can be used for backgrounds and two can be used for sprites.
+Finally, only four charblocks can be used for backgrounds, while two may be used for sprites.

 Backgrounds